Where to Stay in Tayrona National Park: The Absolute BEST Place to Spend the Night

 There are two entrances (El Zaino at one end, and Calabazo at the other) into Tayrona National Park.
-Each one is at either side of the park as shown on the map above.
+Each one is at either side of the park.

 The other entrance is called Calabazo (to the west).
 This entrance is used to access Playa Brava.
 This entrance is closer to Santa Marta but from Cabo San Juan it is 4 to 5 hours of walking (as opposed to two hours from El Zaino.)